As an Amazon Associate we earn from qualifying purchases.

 The general form of a quadratic polynomial is ax2 + bx + c, where a ≠ 0.
 The graph of quadratic polynomial has two shapes, one is known as open upwards or in shape of ∪ and another is open downwards or in shape of downwards ∩.
 These curves are also called parabolas.
 Let's find zeros of a quadratic polynomial in an example as below.

-Consider a quadratic polynomial, y = x2 + 2x – 3
+What are the zeros of a quadratic polynomial, y = x2 + 2x - 3

 To find zeros of a polynomial, let's start by putting the value of x and find the corresponding y.